janaagaard75/FilmFilter/scraper/README.md

 ## Scraper

-It's possible to start up Scrapy in a shell mode, making it really easy to test the selectors:
+It's possible to start up Scrapy in a shell mode, great for testing the selectors:

     scrapy shell "http://www.kino.dk/aktuelle-film"